nicosesma/umoja/README.md

+# **This Project is under Heavy Construction**

 # Vendor's Map

-A react application that enables users to visualize the map of an event in order to choose the coordinates of their store placement.
-As well as let admins have access to the datastore with full CRUD capabilities.
+A react application that enables users to visualize the map of an event and reserve and manage the location of their booths.
+Administrators have access to the datastore through a friendly graphical interface and are able to import a CSV file and connect it to a Google Docs Sheet.

-## **This Project is under Heavy Construction**

 ### Development Setup

 ```bash
   npm run install
   createdb umoja-development